 The therapeutic milieu at Gloucester House is created by the team’s capacity to work with children ‘in the moment’.
 Whilst children have individual and group work, they also have access to the support of specialist clinicians outside of the formal session times.
 This enriches the therapeutic experience as clinical staff are able to work alongside education staff with the child as difficulties are happening.
 This enhances our capacity to understand and contain the child with their difficulties and needs both ‘in the moment’ and to support them to reflect on experiences and challenges and to learn from them in the future.
 This is particularly useful with children who find direct therapeutic intervention too challenging.

-We firmly believe that children are able to learn to understand and over time to control their behaviour, and can do this from the way attention is given to what they do and from self-reflection.
-The primary task of our approach to behaviour is to support the provision of a safe and containing environment for all children and adults who are at Gloucester House.
+We believe that children are able to learn to understand and over time to control their behaviour and can do this from the way attention is given to what they do and from self-reflection.
+The primary task of our approach to behaviour is to support the provision of a safe and containing environments for all children and adults who are at Gloucester House.

-We aim to understand what is communicated by children’s behaviour and help them to understand what their own behaviour is communicating, as well as working with a behaviour policy incorporating a system of rules, rewards and consequences.
+We aim to understand what is communicated by children’s behaviour and help them to understand what their own behaviour is communicating, as well as working with a behaviour policy incorporating a system of rules, rewards, and consequences.
 Each child has a PHP (Positive Handling Plan) that is set up during the assessment period and regularly reviewed by staff, children and parents/carers.
 We see behaviour as a communication, the staff think together with the child and families to understand this.

 Pupil empowerment – listening to the child’s voice